-To promptly report all crimes or other types of emergencies occurring on Colgate University property, contact the Campus Safety Department.
-Dial 911 from any university extension, or 315-228-7911 from a nonuniversity extension or cell phone.

-Campus Safety strongly urges all university students, faculty, and staff to report any of the criminal offenses described in the law, as detailed in this report, which may have occurred, for the purpose of determining the need for making timely warning reports and for inclusion in the annual statistical disclosure.
+To report a crime or emergency occurring on Colgate University property to the Campus Safety Department, dial 911 from a University network phone or 315-228-7911 from a non-University network phone or cell phone.
+The Campus Safety Department urges University students, faculty, and staff to report criminal offenses described in the law, as detailed in this report, which may have occurred, for the purpose of determining the need for making timely warning reports and for inclusion in the annual statistical disclosure.

-University professional counselors, physicians, and pastoral counselors are also encouraged, if and when they deem it appropriate to inform the persons they are counseling or treating, of the university procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics as described below.
+University professional counselors, physicians, and pastoral counselors are also encouraged, if and when they deem it appropriate, to inform the persons they are counseling or treating of the University procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics as described below.

-For crimes or other types of emergencies occurring outside of Colgate University property, the Madison County 911 Center should be contacted by dialing 911 from any phone so the appropriate law enforcement agency with jurisdiction may be dispatched.
+For crimes or other types of emergencies occurring outside of Colgate University property, the Madison County 911 Center should be contacted by dialing 911 from any phone so the appropriate law enforcement or emergency response agency with jurisdiction can be dispatched.

-If the Campus Safety Department receives a report of a crime or other emergency occurring on Colgate's main campus or other Colgate property in Madison County, the dispatcher will send Campus Safety staff to investigate and will also notify nonuniversity emergency response resources as appropriate for the incident and location.
-For reports of crimes or other emergency occurring on non-Colgate property, the Campus Safety dispatcher will immediately transfer that call to the Madison County 911 Center or will immediately relay the information to the 911 center so appropriate law enforcement and other emergency response resources may be deployed.
+If the Campus Safety Department receives a report of a crime or other emergency occurring on Colgate's main campus or other Colgate property in Madison County, the dispatcher will send campus safety staff to investigate while simultaneously notifying non-University emergency response resources as appropriate with information about the incident and location.
+For reports of crimes or other emergencies occurring on non-Colgate property, the campus safety dispatcher will immediately transfer that call to the Madison County 911 Center or will immediately relay the information to the 911 center so appropriate law enforcement and/or emergency response resources can be deployed.